 How serious is Chronic Hepatitis C?

-Chronic Hepatitis C is a serious disease that can result in long-term health problems, including liver damage, liver failure, liver cancer, or even death.
-It is the leading cause of cirrhosis and liver cancer and the most common reason for liver transplantation in the United States.
-According to the Centers for Disease Control and Prevention, approximately 15,000 people die every year from Hepatitis C related liver disease.
+Chronic hepatitis C is serious.
+It can cause long-term health problems, including liver damage, liver failure, liver cancer, or even death.
+It is the leading cause of cirrhosis and liver cancer and the most common reason for liver transplant in the United States.
+Approximately 15,000 people die every year from hepatitis C-related liver disease.

 How soon after exposure to Hepatitis C do symptoms appear?